fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 For `HDP4A`, the instruction performs a dot product between vectors of 4 elements, and then accumulate.
-This was introduced in the Nvidia Volta architecture.
+This was introduced in the Nvidia Volta

-In Nvidia case, it is better to use a more complex ISA and devolve energy only to "useful" stuff.
-And I think that this play a role also in NorthPole, even if it is not clearly stated.

-In the Volta architecture, tensor cores were introduced, which translates into having specialized ISA instruction to perform full matrix multiplication (of small matrices, of course, like 4x4).
+architecture: tensor cores were introduced, which translates into having specialized ISA instruction to perform full matrix multiplication (of small matrices, of course, like 4x4).
 In fact, `HMMA` stands for half-precision matrix multiply and accumulate: with a single ISA instruction, a (small) matrix multiplication is performed, hence you minimize the overhead of the control logic.
-In the Turing the integer cores were introduced: `IMMA` stands for integer MMA, which provides even better performance as you do not have to deal with the floating point format.
+In the Turing architecture, the integer cores were introduced: `IMMA` stands for integer MMA, which provides even better performance as you do not have to deal with the floating point format.
 In this, two 8x8 matrices in INT8 precision are multiplied together.

+We can expect NorthPole to do something similar at the low level of the software stack, in order to achieve that outstanding efficiency.

 ## Axiom 7 - No branches, lots of fun!